-This course covers the essentials of computer security, including risk management, the use of encryption, activity monitoring, intrusion detection; and the creation and implementation of security policies and procedures to aid in security administration.
+Examines the essentials of computer security, including risk management, the use of encryption, activity monitoring, intrusion detection; and the creation and implementation of security policies and procedures to aid in security administration.

-Prerequisite: ICS 184 with a grade of C or better, or concurrent enrollment, or consent of the instructor.
-Rec Prep: ICS 170
+Prerequisites: ICS 184 with a grade of C or better or concurrent registration or consent of the instructor.
+Recommended Prep: ICS 170